Celebrity Ex on the Beach series 1

-The first Celebrity series of Ex on the Beach and eleventh overall series began airing on 21 January 2020 with a 90-minute special, and concluded on 28 April following fifteen episodes making this the longest series to date.
-This series is billed as "Celebrity Ex on the Beach" based on the Brazilian version, it features a set of famous cast members.
+The first series of Celebrity Ex on the Beach began airing on 21 January 2020 with a 90-minute special.
+It concluded on 28 April following fifteen episodes, making it the longest series of the British franchise.
 The series was filmed in Marbella.

-The series follows the cancellation of the tenth regular series, which was set to air in early 2019, which was cancelled due to the death of cast member Mike Thalassitis.
+The series follows the cancellation of the tenth regular series, which was set to air in early 2019 but was cancelled due to the death of cast member Mike Thalassitis.
 None of the other cast members for the tenth series were announced.